 David's radio documentaries and special reports on Israel and neighbouring countries include This Year in Jerusalem, I Will Plant in the Wilderness, Vistas of Peace, Christian Refugees in Lebanon, Sinai Settlers Resettled, and The Monastery of St Catherine as well as over 200 weekly features in his 1980s South African radio series Cameos of the Holy Land.

 Other feature programmes have included Song of Lubavitch (on the Lubavitch-Chabad Hassidic community), Sails in the South (on yachting in South Africa), The South African Merchant Navy, and The (South African) National Sea Rescue Institue.

 While on the staff of CBN (the Christian Broadcasting Network) as a news co-presenter and journalist with Middle East Television in Jerusalem, David was the 1987 recipient of the CBN Presidents's Award for Excellence.

-In print journalism, he has written for The Star in Johannesburg, the South African Catholic weekly The Southern Cross, the now defunct South African news magazine To the Point, the Diner's Club magazine Signature, the British Catholic weekly The Tablet and Catholic New York.
-He currently writes a monthly column for the Christian (magazine) edition of The Jerusalem Post.
-(See page titled A NEW COLUMN.)
+In print journalism, he has written for the Tonight! supplement of The Star in Johannesburg, the South African Catholic weekly The Southern Cross, the now defunct South African news magazine To the Point, the Diner's Club magazine Signature, the British Catholic weekly The Tablet and Catholic New York.
+He wrote a monthly column for the Christian (magazine) edition of The Jerusalem Post until that magazine unexpectedly ceased publication in February, 2018.
+(See page titled RECENT MEDIA ASSIGNMENTS.)